breez/breez-sdk-liquid-docs/src/guide/self_signer.md

-# Using a Self Implemented Signer
+# Connecting an External Signer

 By default, the SDK uses mnemonics to generate keys and sign transactions.
-However, you can also provide your own signer implementation if you want more control over key management and signing.
+However, in some cases, developers would prefer not to pass the seer key to the SDK.
+In these cases, you can provide an external signer that provides more control over key management and signing.

-To use a custom signer, you'll need to:
+To use an external signer, you'll need to:

 1. Implement the `Signer` trait/interface
 2. Use `connect_with_signer` instead of `connect` when initializing the SDK